-With very little effort, succulents can look so good.
+With minimal effort, succulents can look so good.
 But they still require attention.
-Discover how to not only keep them alive but get them to thrive.

-You love your succulents so much, you want to water them every other day to make them grow plump and lush.
-But what you'll get is a soft, shriveled, squishy mess.
+You love your succulents so much, and you want to water them every other day to make them grow plump and lush.
+But what you will get is a soft, shriveled, squishy mess.
 Overwatering is a bigger problem for succulents than underwatering.
 Roots can rot.
-If it's too late, look for healthy tissue, take some cuttings, and allow the cut end to callus (seal itself) and then replant it.
+If it is too late, look for healthy tissue, take some cuttings, and allow the cut end to callus and then replant it.
 Get rid of the soil in which the oversaturated succulent was in.

-Succulents and cacti: those are the desert-like plants that don't need to be watered, like, ever—right?
+Succulents are desert-like plants that do not need to be watered, like, ever—right?
 Wrong.
 Their watering needs are minimal, but they still need it to survive.
-If you live in a region that doesn't get much rain, water succulents regularly during their periods of active growth.
+If you live in a region that does not get much rain, water succulents regularly during their periods of active growth.
 This would be spring through fall.

 3. Group Plants with Similar Water Needs

-In other words, don't plant succulents next to super-fussy perennials that require rich soil and frequent watering.
+In other words, do not plant succulents next to super-fussy perennials that require fertile soil and frequent watering.
 Ideally, you want to have a drought-tolerant, low-water area in your garden, a moderate water area, and so on.
 It just makes things easier for you and your plants will be happier.

 4. The Right Soil

-Cactus and succulent soil mixes are available by the bag at nurseries and home centers.
-While it's useful for container plants, especially those that will be used as houseplants, it's not always practical or necessary for succulents planted in the garden.
+Succulent soil mixes are available by the bag at nurseries and home centers.
+While it is useful for container plants, especially those that will be used as houseplants, it is not always practical or necessary for succulents planted in the garden.
 Learn more about the type of soil that is in your yard, and add amendments to make it fast-draining and on the dryer side.

-While some succulents are so forgiving and will grow almost anywhere, even in clay, it's best to give them optimal growing conditions for healthy roots and beautiful plants.
+While some succulents are so forgiving and will grow almost anywhere, even in clay, it is best to give them optimal growing conditions for healthy roots and beautiful plants.

 5. Shed Some Light

 Most succulents need a mix of sunlight and shade to grow healthy.
 One extreme or the other is not going to result in a beautiful, happy plant.
-Learn about your particular succulent light requirements, and find the best place in your yard or space in which it plant it.
+Learn about your particular succulent light requirements and find the best place in your garden.

 6. Protect from Frost

 Succulents go dormant during the winter months when they do not need to be watered.
-In fact, watering them during dormant season can make their roots more susceptible to rot, and kill them.
-What they really like is a cool and dry climate.
+Watering them during dormant season can make their roots more susceptible to rot, and kill them.
+What they like is a cool and dry climate.